alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Stop requiring Checkbox column if any columns are selected for editing
 -   Set the Number of Rows Selected to 0 when clearing the row selections
 -   Retain the setting when clearing a checkbox in the CPE
+-   Fixed error when trying to exit the CPE after selecting the Apex Defined Object option

 ## 01/19/21 -  Eric Smith -    Version 3.0.9
 **Updates:**